 I also love that I just fill them up with my own usual products right at home.
 I don’t have to look for travel size or collect samples.
 And not constantly buying all those travel size shampoos and stuff is better for the environment.

 You might start to notice a pattern.
 When we find great travel gear that’s long lasting, we stick with it.
-We picked up our bright lime green Lepow Moonstone before we traveled around Iceland in a camper van in 2014 and it’s still going strong.
+We picked up our FosPower Power Active Portable Charger before we traveled Oman and it’s still going strong.

 Of all the power banks we’ve tried, this one is by far our favorite.
-It has two USB outputs, one of which is a fast charge and will fully charge up our iPhones in just 1 hour.
-We’ve got the 6000mAh, which will charge up an iPhone 8 two full charges or both of our phones simultaneously from the dual USB ports.
+It has one 2.1A output, which is a fast charge and will fully charge up our iPhone 11 Pro in just 1 hour.
+It’s 10200mAh, , which will charge up an iPhone 11 Pro two full charges.
+It’s waterproof, dirt proof, extremely durable and even has a built-in flashlight that can come in handy.

 And check out the other travel power bank chargers that we recommend for suggestions for the best outdoor adventure power bank to a lipstick-sized one you can stash in a clutch bag for an evening out.